-A married couple may be from a foreign country, have a foreign vacation property or habe simply diversified their investment portfolio by buying foreign property.
+A married couple may be from a foreign country, have a foreign vacation property or have diversified their investment portfolio by buying foreign property.
 Property is still property no matter where it is located.
-The question is “What happens to foreign property in a divorce?”
+The question is “What happens to foreign property in divorce?”
 A property’s location outside of the United States may impact how the property is finally distributed to the parties in a divorce.

 Foreign Property is still Marital Property

 In Illinois, “’[M]arital property’ means all property, including debts and other obligations, acquired by either spouse subsequent to the marriage”750 ILCS 5/503(a).
-So, if the property was purchased during the marriage with marital funds, that property can be allocated to either or both of the parties by the Illinois courts during a divorce.
+So, if the property abroad was purchased during the marriage with marital funds, that property can be allocated to either or both of the parties by the Illinois courts during a divorce.

-Frequently, foreign properties will be purchased by a married couple in the United States but held by a relative in the foreign country.
+Frequently, overseas properties will be purchased by a married couple in the United States but held by a relative in the foreign country.
 “We own a house in Mexico but it is in my brother’s name,” is something I’ve heard many times.

 In that case, the property is either a marital property or the money spent on the property can be considered a dissipation of assets on the part of the party who is related to the deed-holder.